SteamWo1f/Optimized-Oasis/README.md

 ![logo](https://github.com/SteamWo1f/Optimized-Oasis/blob/1ba69b88ea0d6c8dbb80ab1579a1714b6fa1fd69/Optimized%20Oasis/Images/banner.png)

+# NOTE: THIS PROJECT HAS NOT BEEN RELEASED ON MODPACK PLATFORMS (I need sleep) THIS PROJECT WILL HOPEFULLY BE RELEASED BY MAR 1

 # Optimized Oasis

 Optimized Oasis is a lightweight Minecraft modpack that enhances your gameplay experience without adding any new items.